The Sarn farmers

 Food Shocks event, Senedd, 16 April 2024: Huw Irranca-Davies

-We're engaging with Welsh Government to lobby for better business support for small farms and for horticulture, working with the Wales Horticulture Alliance Group.
+We are engaging with Welsh Government to lobby for better business support for small farms and for horticulture, working with the Wales Horticulture Alliance Group.
 We are also advocating changes in planning rules, so that more new farms can start.

 Horticulture Alliance Group